 There is a minimal monthly charge for your residence, which varies according to the size of the apartment.
 The Housing Office will notify you of the amount in an invoice indicating charges for heating, electricity and maintenance.
 You are requested to make payments by the 10th of each month to the nearest Housing Office.
 (There are offices located on the Main, Middle and East Campuses.)
-For your convenience, you may want to sign a form that allows for the charges to be automatically deducted from your salary.
+For your convenience, you may want to sign a form that allows for the charges to be automatically deducted from your salary or make your payments by credit card using the link http://stars.bilkent.edu.tr/odeme.
+As the University is now using an electronic invoicing system, your monthly payment receipt will be sent directly to your e-mail address in the following month.
+However, your first payment, which is determined based on the date you move into your assigned faculty apartment, should be made directly to the Housing Office, in cash.
 In case of non-payment by the 15th of the month, a 10 percent fine is imposed.
 If the payment is not made by the end of the month, an amount consisting of the monthly charge plus the fine is deducted from the resident’s salary.

 Location of the Housing Offices:

-• do not let your pets enter the playgrounds.
+• do not let your pet enter the playgrounds.

-• do not let your pets outside unattended.
+• do not let your pet outside unattended.

 • do not leave your pet’s feces on the ground.

-• do not leave any food items in your building to feed stray cats and dogs.
+• do not leave any food items in and around your building to feed stray cats and dogs.